The Way of being

 Definition 4.
 Choice is selection of thought or action from among real options.

 Truth 2.
-Experience includes consciousness, receptive and active modes including choice; it has quality, intensity, and form – emotion and cognition with choice.
+Experience includes consciousness, receptive and active modes including choice and agency; it has quality, intensity, and form – emotion and cognition with choice.

-Definition 5.
-The structure of an experience is concept – relation – object, or, in detail, (i) a concept or as-if experience of – (ii) the relation (between the concept and the object) or the experience itself – and (iii) the object or as-if experienced (objects are not necessarily, but may be real; the problem of ‘as-if’, i.e., of appearance vs reality is noted; however, it is effective to allow its address to emerge with the development).
+Definition 6.
+The structure of an experience is concept – relation – object, or, in detail, (i) a concept, an experience as-if of (this as-if is there only because the object that follows may be as-if: that there is an experience is given) (ii) its intentional relation, the experiential relation, to (iii) an object or as-if experienced (the problem of ‘as-if’, i.e., of appearance vs reality is noted; however, it is effective to allow its address to emerge with the development).
 A referential concept is a concept that has an intended object.
-In pure experience an object is absent because it is unintended, potential, or otherwise, or detached from the experience.
+In pure experience an object is absent because it is unintended, potential, or otherwise not attached to or detached from the experience—pure experience is entirely conceptual.

 Informal commentary.
 In earlier versions of the work, being was introduced as existence, without defining existence, and without reference to the essential role of experience in existence and beinghood.
 What is that role?
 It is that without a concept, there is no being corresponding to a mere system of signs, but there may seem to be a being due to the implicit presence of a concept.
 This may be put “no concept, no being”.
 The deficit thinking in the earlier definitions is now remedied.